CodeBreaker444/android-recyclerview-with-custom-email-intent-in-card-layout-custom_Animations/README.md

 ## Requirements:
 - Android Studio(Don't use eclipse).

-`Note: YOu can directly open the project in Android Studio`
+`Note: You can directly open the project in Android Studio`
 ## Instructions to Open in Android Studio:
 `AndroidStudio > File >Open project > Now Select the android-recyclerview.....`